 At the famed Augusta National course, home to the prestigious Masters Tournament, wearing shorts whilst playing is strictly forbidden, even in 90% humidity and 92-degree temps.
 Violate any of these rules and you run the risk of having a well-dressed, bossy golf attendant or club supervisor pull you aside and kindly ask you to change.
 As polite as he or she may be, it’s the sophisticated golfer’s subtle “bless your heart,” which might as well be prefaced by: “To quote Ty Webb, ‘you’re a tremendous slouch.’”

 Back in the late 1700s, when golf originated in Scotland, socks were considered good golf etiquette for good reason.
 Scotland is affected by the elements, so socks—or then, stockings—kept your feet warm in freezing winters, and drier and less smelly in sweaty summers.
 Finally, there’s always the practical reason.
 When you’re on your feet for six or seven hours, golf socks are the first line of defense against a golfer’s Achilles heel: blisters.
-(Unless you’re wearing any of our men’s golf shoes, which are all made of calf leather and never have that issue.)
+(Unless you’re in a pair of Royal Albartross of course, our calf leather interiors will ensure for the comfiest of rounds.)

 Fast-forward to 2019, and times are changing.
 And for some, that means the rules should change, too.
-Like all avenues of fashion, from Kanye’s “Yeezy” line at NYFW to the Allbirds "loungers" made with merino sheep wool, we’re seeing street-style infiltrate the golf dress code.
 Our stylish brand ambassador, South African championship golfer Eric van Rooyen, even braved the ridicule at the 2019 British Open and ditched the appearance of socks altogether.
 By pairing it with his ankle-showing Greyson joggers, also foreign to the golf scene, is he our golf generation’s Harry Styles?
 Or, like Kanye, will he be a martyr for his fashion?
 We guess only time, and maybe a few more championships, will tell.